Clemapfel/Mousetrap.jl/docs/src/01_manual/08_menus.md

 set_child!(window, popover_button)
 ```

 The `PopoverMenu`-`PopoverButton` combo should be reserved for **context menus**, which are menus that act on some local part of the application.
-For a menu that affects the entire application, and should be accessible at all times, we should use the next menu model view.
+For a menu that affects the entire application and should be accessible at all times, we should use the next menu model view instead.

 ### MenuBar